affidavit of service affidavit of service

 Preparation

-Gather necessary information first.
+Gather the necessary information first.
 The affidavit needs details such as the document served, the recipient’s name, address, the date, and time of service.
 Use a template if available to ensure all required information is included.
 Ensure a third party handles the service if possible to avoid bias and potential disputes.
 They must be over 18 years old and not party to the case.

 Filing